School of Social and Political Science

 Background

-I am primarily a sociologist of markets and have a particular interest in dull or difficult markets.
-In the past this has involved research on the historical practices of advertising and marketing, particularly of doorstep financial products targeted at the poor including industrial life insurance and credit vouchers.
-More recently, my research has focused on big data-driven innovations in insurance and insurtech on the one hand, and on cities and civic planning, on the other.
+I am primarily a sociologist of markets with a particular interest in dull or difficult market propositions.
+In the past this has involved research on the historical practices of advertising and marketing, particularly of doorstep financial products targeted at the poor, especially industrial life insurance.
+More recently I've worked on big data-driven innovations in insurance and insurtech, cities and civic planning, and especially the connections between the two.

-Having spent many years at the Open University, I have an appetite for teaching and thinking across a variety of media.
-This resulted in the founding of AWED, an informal collective that make films and installations exploring the orchestration of civic sentiments and data techniques most recently Closes and Opens: a history of Edinburgh’s Futures.
+Having spent many years at the Open University before coming back to Edinburgh, I have an appetite for teaching and thinking across a variety of media.
+This resulted in the founding of AWED, an informal collective that make films and installations exploring the orchestration of civic sentiments and data techniques including Closes and Opens: a history of Edinburgh’s Futures, Milton Keynes of the Mind among others collected on the AWED YouTube channel

 Works within